Gettin’ Real With Happiness

 Now I’m seeing a serious need for a balance between both.

-Thanks to my African husband, I’ve come to see the beauty of happiness, generosity, and relationships.
+Thanks to my African husband, I’ve seen the beauty of happiness, generosity, and relationships.

 His culture revolves around everyone being happy and having fun, and every event becomes a social affair of celebration (even funerals serve as community parties!).

-Relationships are everything, and women serve as the stainless steel backbone that keep everyone together through food, support, and beaming smiles.
+Relationships are everything; women are the stainless steel backbone that keeps everyone together through food, support, and beaming smiles.

 It’s a pretty drastic contrast to my experience with family and relationships.

-I grew up with a dependent mother that hoarded herself up in her room with the latest boyfriend, alcohol and treats, or (on the worst days) her sad and desperate self.
+I grew up with a dependent mother who hoarded herself in her room with the latest boyfriend, alcohol, and treats, or (on the worst days) her sad and desperate self.

-To put it simply, my view on family and relationships was the complete opposite of my husband’s.
+Simply put, my view of family and relationships was the opposite of my husband’s.

 Getting started with happiness